a20r/scripts/README.md

 # scripts
-A handy place for my scripts
+A handy place for my scripts.